KelTec P32 Review : Our Favorite Pocket Pistol?

 I think the .380 caught on because America likes bigger bullets, even when they don’t make sense.
 The extra energy a .380 imparts doesn’t matter.
 What does matter is the recoil a .380 generates from a pocket pistol.
 The .32 ACP can reach the required twelve inches through ballistic gel and imparts about half the recoil.

 With that in mind, the P32 arrives at an interesting conclusion.
-It’s small, lightweight, and pocket carriable.
+It’s a carry gun that’s small, lightweight, and pocket carriable.
 It has centerfire reliability and can make the depth requirement to hit, but it doesn’t have the hand-slapping recoil or muzzle rise of a .380 ACP pocket pistol.
-Is it a solid choice for deep concealment?
+It is also a solid choice for deep concealment.

 KelTec P32 Features